 |Capacity||Automatically provisioned||Provision before you use|

-|Pricing||Pay for the capacity that you use||Pay for the capacity that you provision|
+|Pricing||Pay for what you use||Pay for the capacity that you provision|

-|Retention period||Up to 7 days||Unlimited|
+|Retention period||Up to 31 days||Unlimited|

 |Service endpoints||Global and regional||Regional|